SmartEngines/midv-holo/README.md

 #### Installation:

-The dataset can be downloaded from the link: [ftp://smartengines.com/midv-holo](ftp://smartengines.com/midv-holo)
+The dataset can be downloaded from ftp using the following address: [ftp://smartengines.com/midv-holo](ftp://smartengines.com/midv-holo)

 #### License: